 This offering is being made concurrently in all of the provinces of Canada other than Québec and in the United States pursuant to the multi-jurisdictional disclosure system implemented by the securities regulatory authorities in the United States and Canada.
-The notes will be offered in the United States and Canada by the underwriters either directly or through their respective U.S. or Canadian broker-dealer affiliates or agents, as applicable.
-Subject to applicable law, the underwriters may offer the notes outside of Canada and the United States.
+The common shares will be offered in the United States and Canada by the underwriters either directly or through their respective U.S. or Canadian broker-dealer affiliates or agents, as applicable.
+Subject to applicable law, the underwriters may offer the common shares outside of Canada and the United States.

-We have granted to the underwriters a 13-day option to purchase up to \$11,250,000 aggregate principal amount of notes.
+We have granted to the underwriters a 30-day option to purchase up to 2,400,000 additional common shares, at the initial public offering price less the underwriting fee set forth on the cover page of this prospectus.
 The underwriters may exercise the over-allotment option solely for the purpose of covering over-allotments, if any, in connection with this offering.
-To the extent the over-allotment option is exercised, each underwriter must purchase a principal amount of notes approximately proportionate to that underwriter's initial purchase commitment.
-Under applicable Canadian securities laws, this prospectus also qualifies the grant of the over-allotment option and the distribution of the additional notes issuable on exercise of the over-allotment option.
+To the extent the over-allotment option is exercised, each underwriter must purchase a number of additional common shares approximately proportionate to that underwriter's initial purchase commitment.
+Under applicable Canadian securities laws, this prospectus also qualifies the grant of the over-allotment option and the distribution of the additional common shares issuable on exercise of the over-allotment option.